KEggensperger/keggensperger.github.io/_teaching/2024-winter-seminar.md

 Other Important information
 ---

 **Registration:** Please register on ILIAS.
-The number of participants is limited and the registration opens on **TBA**.
+The signup will kept open and unlimited until the first meeting.
+The registration opens on **September 30th, 12:00, noon**.
-There will be a waiting list (please unregister to let other people take your place).
-Please come to the first lecture even if you are still on the waiting list.
-If you're enrolled and don't show up, your spot will be freed for someone on the waiting list.
+In the first meeting, I will give an introduction to the topic and the papers.
+Afterward, we'll do will do the final and also binding registration and assignment.
+So, please come to the first lecture!

 **Grading/Presentations:** Grades will be based on your presentation, slides, active participation and a short report.
-Further details will be discussed in the intro session.
+Further details will be discussed in the introductory sessions
+.